richjenks/epic-index/readme.md

 Typical desktop screens get a large, spacious table and smaller screens (like tablets and large phones) get a slightly scaled-down version to use available space more efficiently.
 Anything smaller gets a fullscreen, no-frills version that relies on typography alone.

+## Features

+### Usable file listing
+Browse files in a clean interface.

+### Responsive
+Need to show something on your phone?
+Navigating localhost is easy!

+### Custom Links
+Want a link to your PHPMyAdmin from webroot?
+How about some reference material from within a project folder?
+Custom Links can do just that.

+### Breadcrumbs
+They worked for Hansel and Grettel, now they'll work for you!

+### Faenza Icons
+Modern and unambiguous icons.

+### Friendly Filesizes
+Can handle up to yottabyte-sized files—that's 1 trillion terabytes!

+### Options
+Customise all aspects of your file listings.

 ## Installation

 1. Move the Teepee folder to your webserver